parejkoj/fgcmcal/cookbook/README.md

 At the end of the first (and all subsequent) cycles a whole bunch of diagnostic plots are made in a subdirectory of the current directory where you invoked the FGCM fit.
+Therefore, you should run in a clean directory.
 The directory name and plot filenames are generated from the `outfileBase` and the `cycleNumber`.
 Finally, a new config file is output for the next fit cycle that automatically increments the `cycleNumber` and turns off `freezeStdAtmosphere`.

 When running the output is logged to stdout, though it's useful to capture the output into a file with `tee`.
 Note that if you want to start a new fit with different parameters with the same stars/LUT then you can simply specify a new output rerun and go from there.
+This stage should take less than 5 minutes to run on `lsst-dev01`.

 ```bash
 fgcmFitCycle.py /datasets/hsc/repo --rerun \